818ajian/doc/notebook/1-GIS/Layout.rst

 .. parsed-literal::

     building Layout ...
-    check len(ncycles) == 2 passed
+    check len(ncycles) == 2
+    passed

-This Layout has several convex cycles which are stored in the Gt graph.
+This Layout is decomposed into convex cycles which are stored in the Gt graph.
 The diffraction points are stored in the dictionnary ``L.ddiff``.
 The keys of this dictionnary are the diffraction points number and the values are a zipped list of output cycles and corresponding wedge angles.